 How my Experience can Help You …

-At last count I’ve moved 16 times!
+At last count, I’ve moved 18 times!
 I’ve lived on several acreage properties and places with very small gardens.
-I have learned that ‘micro gardens’ can be just as productive, much easier to maintain and are less time-intensive if we approach them the right way.
+I have learned that ‘micro gardens’ can be just as productive, much easier to maintain and are less time-intensive if we design them well and approach them the right way.
 I have lived in units and apartments, a townhouse, on small and large suburban blocks, a flower and foliage farm, and rented in places with limited space.
-Each of these situations presented their own challenges and opportunities.
+Each of these situations presented its own challenges and opportunities.

 I grow a diverse range of plants for culinary, ornamental and medicinal uses.
 I’ve learned productive techniques for growing nutrient-dense food, using Permaculture design principles and biological farming methods.
-I’ve grown healthy, high yield crops on a farm and sell our surplus produce.
+I’ve grown healthy, high yield crops on a farm and sold our surplus produce in our community.
 When you have lots of space, this is easily achievable.